• Skip to primary navigation

 Kimchi for pancakes

-I’ve said many times on this blog that ripe, well-fermented kimchi is always the best to cook with.
+As I always say, ripe, well-fermented kimchi is always best to cook with.
 No exception for this kimchi pancake recipe!
 Napa cabbage kimchi is standard for kimchi pancakes, but you can also use radish kimchi (kkakdugi or chonggak kimchi).

 Simply use vegan kimchi for vegan kimchi pancakes.